Kurrawong/gssa-vocabs/user-guide.md

 Likewise, we want to specify that the `:basalt` concept has an `skos:narrower` relationship to the `:alkali-basalt` concept.

+> TODO: Add diagram with concept scheme and concept in the other direction.

 ```turtle
 :basalt skos:narrower :alkali-basalt .
 ```

+> TODO: Add diagram with concept scheme and concept in the other direction.

 And that's all there is to creating and updating SKOS vocabularies.
 As long as the expected metadata properties exist, the vocabulary will be valid and conform to the VocPub Profile.
 But don't worry, if you forget to add a property, the validator will let you know.

 ### Pull Request

+> TODO: Add flow diagram

+> TODO: Add screenshots of where to create a pull request.

 Once you have made your changes, you can create a pull request to merge your changes back into the `main` branch.